 The handling fee will get added to the buyer’s shipping cost and they won’t know that it is separate.
 This is used if you want a fee to be added to the buyer’s total for your expenses of taking the item to get shipped or anything else.

 If you sell digital products, your job is much easier.
-You don’t have to worry about shipping costs, handling fees, how much your product weights, or anything.
+You don’t have to worry about shipping costs, handling fees, how much your product weighs, or anything.

 All you have to do is download whatever files the customer is going to be getting here and you are good to go!